InVisionApp/videoconcatbot/README.md

 * `/unsubscribe` -Stop getting notified of weekly videos.

 ## Information for Developers

+Application approved by security on 8/17/2016 by Jeremy Mount.

 ### Application Structure
 The application is composed of three Python files,
 * `eventhandler.py`